UCL/research-computing-with-cpp/02cpp1/sec01StandardLibrary.md

 ### Adding or Removing Elements

-Vectors are dynamically sized, which means we add or remove elements.
+Vectors are dynamically sized, which means we can add or remove elements.
 Here are some example of adding in and removing particular elements:
 ```cpp
 std::vector<int> v = {1,2,3};
 v.push_back(4);  // Add an element to the end of our vector